Colin-Antony/Document_Classifier/README.md

 Therefore, the best model to use for text classification is SVM.
 However, if you prefer shorter computational times while training the model, use Naïve Bayes.

 For a much more detailed report, go to: Document Classifers.pdf

+#File Names
+The files that contain the final models are:
+NBwithNLP.py
+SVMFinal.py
+LogisticRegression.py
+Random Forest.py

+The rest are debug/gridsearch files.